 To support sleep quality, AGZ focuses on magnesium, valerian root and lemon balm, and ashwagandha.

-Some AGZ consumers have actually reported more disrupted sleep in their AGZ sleep reviews, which may be due to the inclusion of L-theanine.
+Some AGZ consumers have actually reported more disrupted sleep in their AGZ sleep reviews, which may be due to the inclusion of L-theanine, which can affect people differently.
 Although this amino acid can promote relaxation, it increases levels of another amino acid called gamma-aminobutyric acid (GABA).
-Increased GABA can produce deeper sleep, and with that, perhaps more vivid and disturbing dreams that lead to more instances of waking up in the night.
+Increased GABA can produce deeper sleep, and with that, perhaps more vivid dreams that lead to more instances of waking up in the night.

 #3: Waking Up Refreshed